wp-plugins/slideshow-gallery/readme.txt

 Yes, you can use the `exclude` parameter to exclude post images by their order in the gallery (comma separated) like this `[slideshow post_id="123" exclude="2,4,8"]`.

+= How can I fix slide images or thumbnails not displaying? =

+There is an "Images Tester" utility under Slideshow > Configuration on the right-hand side.
+Use that to determine the problem.

 == Screenshots ==

 1. Slideshow gallery with thumbnails at the bottom.